AI-native IT operations

 Why teams switch

 The legacy ITSM stack is an artefact of pre-AI workflows.
-Argus is built for the way IT teams actually work in 2026 — keyboard, audit trail, and AI assistance from day one.
+I'm built for the way IT teams actually work in 2026 — keyboard, trail, and an agent on the watch from day one.

 Legacy ITSM